Coggins

-Coggins or Coggin is a surname of Celtic origin specifically Wales.
+Coggins or Coggin is a surname of Celtic origin specifically Wales, but can also be found in England and Ireland.
 The Coggins family lived in the parish of Cogan, which is in the diocese of Llandaff in the county of Glamorgan.
 The name literally means "a cup or bowl" and probably meant "dweller in a bowl-shaped valley."

 Notable people with the surname include: